This is an archived page. If you would like to see current events, please follow this link. Thank you!

 Field Trips – General Information

 - Most of our field trips are to local parks with easy walking on groomed trails.
-Participants should be prepared for more rugged conditions, however, by wearing sturdy walking shoes or hiking boots.
+Participants should be prepared for more rugged or wet conditions, however, by wearing sturdy walking shoes or hiking boots.

 - If you have binoculars bring them with you, but don’t let a lack of optics keep you from joining one of our trips!
 We have plenty to share, and field trip is great opportunity to try some different binocs to help decide what works best for you.